searls/rubbycop/.github/ISSUE_TEMPLATE.md

 ## RubbyCop version

-Include the output of `rubocop -V`.
+Include the output of `rubbycop -V`.
 Here's an example:

 ```
-$ rubocop -V
+$ rubbycop -V
 0.16.0 (using Parser 2.1.2, running on ruby 2.0.0 x86_64-darwin12.4.0)
 ```